umbertozanovello/CoSimPy/index.md

 filename: index.md
 ---

 CoSimPy is an open source Pyhton library optimised for Magnetic Resonance Imaging (MRI) Radiofrequency (RF) Coil design.
-The library aims to combine results from electromagnetic (EM) simulations with circuit analysis through a co-simulation environment.<br>
+The library aims to combine results from electromagnetic (EM) simulations with circuit analysis through a cosimulation environment.<br>

 ## Summary